Crustless Three-Cheese Tomato-Basil Quiche

 - Thinly slice enough green onion to make 1/2 cup.

-- Beat the eggs with the half-and-half, Italian Herb Blend, Spike Seasoning, salt and pepper in a large bowl (or extra-large glass measuring cup like I used) until whites and yolks of the egg are well-combined.
+- Beat the eggs with the half-and-half, Italian Herb Seasoning (affiliate link), Spike Seasoning (affiliate link), salt and pepper in a large bowl (or extra-large glass measuring cup like I used) until whites and yolks of the egg are well-combined.

 - Then gently mix in the cottage cheese, Swiss cheese, Parmesan cheese, chopped tomatoes, and green onion.